 Date Prepared: September 2014

-Date of Review: September 2014
+Date of Revision: February 2015

 Intent:

-These Terms of Reference (TOR) establish the purpose, function and process for [sub-committee name] which is a subcommittee of Canoeing Ireland.

-Purpose:
+These Terms of Reference (TOR) establish the function and basic operating procedures for the [sub-committee name] operating as a subcommittee of Canoeing Ireland.
+They set out the minimum governance requirements which all sub-committees need to embrace in order to establish their legitimacy.
+In some respects they are not prescriptive but give a range of options from which a sub-committee may choose to operate.
+It is acknowledged that some existing sub-committees have more extensive and detailed constitutions and these TORs do not exclude this, provided that the content does not contradict any of the basic principles set out below.

+Function:

-The purpose of the XXXXX Committee is to provide a seamless pathway for the development of all elements [sub-committee name] in Ireland.
-This will include:
+The function of the XXXXX Committee is to administer all aspects of the discipline of XXXXX in Ireland, save those elements which are specifically assigned to the Board of C.I. by its Memorandum and Articles of Association.

-Volunteers and technical officials

-Coaching

-Youth

-Competition

-Membership & term of Service The committee shall have a membership of at least 5 people but may be more.
+Membership & term of Service The committee shall have a membership of at least 5 people (may be more) who shall have specific titles and role descriptions.
+At a minimum, each sub-committee should have the following members:

-Chairperson 2 years on an even numbered year.

-Secretary 2 Years on an uneven numbered year.

-Treasurer 2 Years on an even numbered year.

-Development Officer 1 Years
+Chairperson

+Secretary

+Treasurer

-Youth Officer 1 Years
+Childrens Officer

+Sub-committee members can have a term of one year or two.
+In the event that a two-year term is selected for some or all of the members, two of the four core members above should come up for renewal in odd numbered years and the remaining two in even-numbered years to achieve continuity.
+All persons going forward for election must be either club or individual members of C.I.

 Primary Roles: All committee members shall be Garda vetted and complete a child protection course.
 This can be arranged at the first meeting following the annual general meeting.

 Chairperson: The Chairperson will chair all meetings and provide leadership for the committee.
-They will schedule meetings and chair the meeting in a fair and impartial manner.
+She/he will schedule meetings and chair them in a fair and impartial manner.
 The Chairperson will prepare the agenda in consultation with the Hon Secretary.

-Secretary: The Secretary will act as vice-chair in the absence of the Chairperson and will be responsible for the production of minutes and all committee correspondence.
-They will hold a register of members based on the criteria as outlined in their constitution or in the absence of that, membership of the discipline will be determined as anyone who has competed in or has been involved in coaching or the organisation of a discipline specific event within the last twelve months.
+Secretary: The Secretary will act as vice-chair in the absence of the Chairperson and will be responsible for the production of minutes and deal with all committee correspondence in consultation with relevant committee members.
+She/he will hold a register of members based on the criteria as outlined in their constitution or in the absence of that, membership of the discipline will be determined as anyone who has competed in or has been involved in coaching or have been a volunteer in the organisation of a discipline-specific event within the last twelve months.

 Treasurer: The Treasurer will be the 2nd vice-chair and will be responsible for managing the finances of the committee.
 The Treasurer shall keep an up to date ledger of all receipts and expenditure for the committee.
 They will present an up to date income and expenditure account to their committee on a minimum quarterly basis.
 The treasurer will liaise with the Canoeing Ireland office in matters of expenditure and will submit an annual budget to the Canoeing Ireland Treasurer not later than the end of September of each year.

-Development Officer: The Development officer will manage all matters in relation to the ongoing development of [sub-committee name].

-Youth Officer: The youth Officer will be fully Garda vetted and have the required Child Protection Course completed.
-They will work closely with the Development Officer on matters relating to youth development.
-Ensuring proper procedures are adhered to at all times.
+Childrens Officer: The Childrens Officer will carry out the role as detailed in C.I.’s Child Protection Policy, ensuring proper procedures are adhered to at all times in relation to the activities of the sub-committee.

 Meetings: